rokka-io/rokka-site/source/_references/10-operations.md

 For writing text on an image, use this operation.

-But before using it, you have to upload the fonts you want to use  to your organisation through the normal sourceimage operations and then use the hash (or short_hash) in the definition of this operation.
+But before using it, you have to upload the fonts (as TTF format, there are online tools to convert other font formats to TTF) you want to use  to your organisation through the normal sourceimage operations and then use the hash (or short_hash) in the definition of this operation.
 A simple example writing a text in black in the middle of your image with font size 20 and the font with the hash "398a83":